ethanp/p2p-akka/readme.md

 1. Optimization: just send *hash* of the `FileInfo` around with the `Piece`s & `Chunk`s, not *all* the hashes
-2. Actually *do* the check against the hashes
-3. Better tests
+2. Better tests
-4. Run in multiple JVMs
+3. Run in multiple JVMs
-5. Test in multiple JVMs
+4. Test in multiple JVMs
-6. Turn these into *GitHub Issues*
+5. Turn these into *GitHub Issues*

 ### Eventually...